-- I heard Zoom is making security updates that require a Waiting Room or passcode for all meetings.
+- I heard Zoom is making security updates related to Waiting Room and passcodes for meetings.
 Where do I get more information?

-As a security measure, as of September 27, Zoom will require all meetings to either have a Passcode or a Waiting Room.
-If neither of these are set, Zoom will automatically apply the Waiting Room to your meetings.
+Zoom is not moving forward with the security update previously planned for September 27, which would require a Passcode or Waiting Room for all Zoom meetings.
+Though these settings will not be mandatory at this time, they are highly recommended security settings for your meetings.
 For more information see, “Zoom: Using Waiting Room and Passcodes” and Zoom’s FAQ.
 You can find more information about Zoom at support.zoom.us.

 For assistance with these settings, contact the OIT Support and Operations Center by email, phone, or chat.